tmansuy/HorizonReportsDocs/_docs/creating-reports/filtering/including-records.md

 To add a new Filter Set, click the ![](/assets/images/add.png) button.
 You'll be prompted to give the set a name, and then a clone of the currently selected Filter Set will be created with the new name.
 The conditions are copied to the new Filter Set rather than creating an empty one, because you might want to tweak just one or two things in a complex filter, without having to create the filter from scratch each time.

-The currently selected Filter Set will be used when the report is previewed.
+When editing a report, the currently selected Filter Set will be used when the report is previewed.
+However, reports previewed from the report explorer will prompt for the filter set to use if more than one is available.
 In addition, if a report has more than one Filter Set, you can choose which to use when [scheduling the report]({% link _docs/configuration/scheduling.md %})